-"At the moment when the Bulgarian army is making superhuman etforts to maintain order (?!) within the country, the unpleasant task has fallen to my lot of explaining the vote of our parliamentary fraction on the military budget ...
-The civil war military budget...
+"At the moment when the Bulgarian army is making superhuman efmilitary budget ...
 The civil war which is being waged at present is no merely internal affair.
 The united front of the illegal conspirators appears to be a tool of foreign powers.
-In its striving after conquest, Moscow imperialism has found a good co-oper ator in the supporters of a united front (i. e. the Communists and the members of the Peasants' League.- Ed.) and therefore the Bulgarian army is carrying on a war which is to all intents and purposes patriotic, against the external enemies and their internal agents who are working in harmony towards a common end.
+In its striving after conquest, Moscow imperialism has found a good co-operator in the supporters of a united front (i. e. the Communists and the members of the Peasants' League .-Ed.) and therefore the Bulgarian army is carrying on a war which is to all intents and purposes patriotic, against the external enemies and their internal agents who are working in harmony towards a common end."...
 'Our place can be nowhere but in the ranks of the defenders of the nation." (!?)
 (From the central organ of the social democratic party of Bulgaria "Narod" of April 24, 1925.)

-At the same time the social demo-cratic leader Pastuchow wrote in the newspaper "Epocha" of April 28th: "With the cold-bloodedness of the most blood thirsty executioner, Mos-cow is using the inflammatory in Bulgaria to set the Balkans and the whole world in flames, knowing beforehand that the first victim of this conflagration will be Bulgaria itself.
-Now this plan of Moscow is unmask-ed before the whole world and its intrigues in Bulgaria will become the subject of international policy."
+At the same time the social democratic leader Pastuchow wrote in the newspaper "Epocha" of April 28th: "With the cold-bloodedness of the most blood thirsty executioner, Moscow is using the inflammatory in Bulgaria to set the Balkans and the whole world in flames, knowing beforehand that the first victim of this conflagration will be Bulgaria itself.
+Now this plan of Moscow is unmasked before the whole world and its intrigues in Bulgaria will become the subject of international policy."